zhiftyDK/bootstrap-toast/README.md

     <script src="https://zhiftydk.github.io/bootstrap-toast/bootstrap-toast.js"></script>
     <script>
-        const toast = new Toast("The title", "The body", "blue"); // Takes 3 arguments, title, body and color toast.show(autohide=true); // Autohide (boolean), if true (default) it will hide automatically and if false it will stay on screen untill closed
+        const toast = new Toast("The title", "The body", "blue"); // Takes 3 arguments, title, body and color toast.show(autohide=true); // Autohide (boolean), if true (default) the toast will hide automatically and if false the toast will stay on screen untill closed
     </script>
 </body>
 </html>